-- Using sharp knife, make cuts, ¾ of the way through the log, all around outside of dough every 1 ½ inches (11 total cuts).
+- Using sharp knife (or scissors), make cuts, ¾ of the way through the log, all around outside of dough every 1 ½ inches (11 total cuts).

 - Gently rotate each section of dough cut side up (twist each section in same direction).

 - Cover with plastic wrap coated with cooking spray or clean kitchen towel; return to oven until rings have puffed slightly, 45–50 minutes.
 Remove from oven and heat oven to 375ºF (190ºC).

 - Whisk a reserved egg white in small bowl (reserve rest for another use), then brush rings with egg white.
 Bake until deep brown, 23–25 minutes, switching and rotating pans halfway through baking.
 Transfer sheets to wire rack and cool.

 - Meanwhile, whisk confectioners’ sugar, remaining 2 ounces cream cheese, 1 tablespoon milk, ½ teaspoon vanilla, and salt in small bowl until smooth.
 Drizzle icing over baked coffee cakes and serve warm.